-Try and negotiate with the vendor so the power stays on and you’re not hit with reconnection fees.
+Try and negotiate with the seller so the electricity and gas stays on and you’re not hit with reconnection fees.

 How much all up?

-It can be pretty daunting for first homebuyers, but remember the First Home Owner Grant may assist with stamp duty costs.
-See if your eligible to purchase your first home with a deposit of as little as 5% with the First Home Loan Deposit Scheme.
+It can be pretty daunting for first homebuyers, but remember the First Home Owner Grant and potential stamp duty concessions may assist with upfront costs.

 Get an estimate of what you could afford to borrow and compare different home buying scenarios.